biolink/biolink-model/docs/SequenceAssociation.md

 # Class: SequenceAssociation

-An association between a sequence feature and a genomic entity it is localized to.
+An association between a sequence feature and a nucleic acid entity it is localized to.

 URI: [biolink:SequenceAssociation](https://w3id.org/biolink/vocab/SequenceAssociation)